Sell your

 Do I need to get my map professionally appraised first?

 No — a formal appraisal isn't necessary.
-Just send clear photos and whatever background you have on the map, and I'll give you my honest assessment at no charge.
+Just send clear photos and whatever background you have on the map, and we'll give you our honest assessment at no charge.
 The evaluation comes with no obligation to sell.

 What if I have a collection, not just one map?

 Collections are very welcome.
-Send photos of the individual pieces or give me a general overview, and I'll evaluate the group.
-I can make offers on select pieces, on the collection as a whole, or some mix — whatever approach makes the most sense given the material.
+Send photos of the individual pieces or give us a general overview, and we'll evaluate the group.
+We can make offers on select pieces, on the collection as a whole, or some mix — whatever makes the most sense given the material.

-Are you interested in maps from outside the United States?
+Do you buy maps from outside the United States?

-Absolutely.
-I buy from sellers worldwide and am interested in maps depicting any part of the globe.
-International shipping is no problem — we'll coordinate logistics once an offer is accepted.
+Yes.
+We buy from sellers worldwide and are interested in maps depicting any part of the globe.
+If an offer is accepted, we'll sort out the logistics together.